 - International and other factors

 Theoretical modules will be taught by specialists from within the Physical Education department.
-Topics include, amongst others, basic anatomy and physiology, socio-contemporary issues influencing sport, diet and nutrition, principles of training, fitness, and safe practice in sport.
-Some timetabled lessons are practical in nature where you will be assessed in a limited range of practical sporting activities.
+Some timetabled lessons are practical where you will be assessed in a limited range of practical sporting activities.
 All pupils will be required to swim.

 How will I be assessed?

 Pupils will undertake a focussed practical course in which each pupil’s practical sporting ability as a performer only will be assessed (40% of total examination mark).
-There is an element of controlled assessment linking in the practical work that is internally marked and externally moderated.
-The remaining 60% of the marks can be gained in the final examination.
+Year 11 focuses on the written controlled assessment component of the course.
+This links in with the practical work which combined are all internally marked and externally moderated.
+The remaining 60% of the marks can be gained in the final summer examination.
 Pupils should only consider GCSE Physical Education if they represent the school or a club in at least two recognised sporting activities: one ‘team’ activity, the other ‘individual’.